uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http.md

 You are meant to understand the very basics of HTTP by having a hands-on ground up understanding of what it takes to have an HTTP connection.

+# Getting Started

+1. Get the github classroom link from eClass and clone it.

 # Collaboration

-* You may consult with others (exhange high-level ideas) but the submission should be your own source code
+* You may consult with others (exchange high-level ideas) but the submission should be your own source code.
 * Collaboration must be documented in your source code.
 * Any source code you got from anywhere else must be cited in the source code.
-* You can only use source code that **you understand**: see the [lab marking info]({filename}/general/lab.md#lab-marking)
+* You can only use source code that **you understand**: see the [lab marking info]({filename}/general/labs.md#lab-marking)

 # User Stories

-* As a user I want to view files in ./www via a webbrowser, so I can see my website.
+* As a user I want to view files in `./www` via a webbrowser, so I can see my website.
-* As a user I want to view files in ./www via curl, so I can test my website.
+* As a user I want to view files in `./www` via curl, so I can test my website.
-* As a webserver admin I want to serve HTML and CSS files from ./www, so I don't have to deal with other file types.
+* As a webserver admin I want to serve HTML and CSS files from `./www`, so I don't have to deal with other file types.
-* As a webserver admin I want ONLY files in ./www and deeper to be served, so I don't get hacked.
+* As a webserver admin I want ONLY files in `./www` and deeper to be served, so I don't get hacked.

 # Requirements

-* The webserver can serve files from ./www
+* The webserver can serve files from `./www`
 * The webserver can be run from the `free-tests.py` file
 * The webserver can pass all the tests in `free-tests.py` file
 * The webserver can pass all the tests in `secret-tests.py` file
     * You don't have this, but it is similar to `free-tests.py`: this is used to check against defeating the `free-tests.py` by modifying it, hardcoding responses, etc.
-* The webserver supports mime-types for HTML
+* The webserver sends the correct `Content-Type` header for HTML
-* The webserver supports mime-types for CSS
+* The webserver sends the correct `Content-Type` header for CSS
-* The webserver can return index.html from directories (paths that end in /)
+* The webserver can return `index.html` from directories (paths that end in `/`)
 * The webserver can serve 404 errors for paths not found
 * The webserver works with Firefox and Chomium-based browsers (Chrome/Edge/etc.)
 * The webserver can serve CSS properly so that the front page has an orange h1 header.
 * The webserver returns a `405 Method Not Allowed` for any method it cannot handle (POST/PUT/DELETE).
-* The webserver uses a `301 Moved Permanently` to correct paths that go to directories but don't end in a '/' like they should.
+* The webserver uses a `301 Moved Permanently` to correct paths that go to directories but don't end in a `/` like they should.
+    * `deep` should redirect to `deep/`
 * I can check out the source code via an HTTP git URL.
 * Tests must execute within 60 seconds.
-* The webserver must be started by calling the main function.
+* The webserver must be started by calling the `main` function.

 # Restrictions